proctopj/CSE381/README.md

 CSE381
 ======

-This is a repository to hold the toy OS developed by Naohki, Patrick, and Bang
+This is a repository to hold the toy OS developed by Naoki, Patrick, and Bang